matrix-org/matrix-authentication-service/docs/usage/usage.md

 ## Registering, logging in and out

 Through the interface, users are able to create an account by clicking the `Register` button on the top right (or going to [`/register`](http://localhost:8080/register).
-They can then end their session by clicking the `Log out` button and log back in.
+They can then end their session by clicking the `Sign out` button and sign back in.

 ## Playing around with the playground